 Even with Europe’s stringent data control and business continuity requirements, maintaining an always-on financial services environment is more than just a rote exercise.
 Kutxabank currently maintains two primary data centers in balancing and active-active configuration for critical services, plus a third for recovery.
 Twice a year, the bank performs a live test switch of its entire production environment from one data center to another and back again to identify and resolve any glitches in the disaster recovery process.

 Virtualization has also allowed the bank to dramatically speed up its recovery processes.
-The recovery point objective for enterprise systems is, in fact, set at zero, while the recovery time for critical services is at near-zero.
-In the meantime, the bank is categorizing related services according to recovery needs to economize and optimize its backup and recovery infrastructure.
+The recovery point objective (RPO) for enterprise systems is, in fact, set at zero, while the recovery time objective (RTO) for critical services is at near-zero.
+In the meantime, the bank is categorizing related services according to recovery needs to economize and optimize its data backup and protection and disaster recovery infrastructure.

 A crucial component in Kutxabank’s new virtual footing is a 10-year-plus service partnership with IBM.
 Not only did IBM develop the initial virtualized infrastructure, but it provides help desk services at branch locations and supports the bank’s communications network in conjunction with telco operator Euskaltel.

 This has been essential as the bank repositions its processes for a data-driven, mobile-friendly environment.
 With IBM now equipping and managing the data environment, Kutxabank can gauge success according to productivity and customer satisfaction rather than CPU and memory usage.

 For Kutxabank, necessity was indeed the mother of invention.
 What would have been a complex and disruptive merger of four data infrastructures turned out to be the impetus that propelled the bank to the next level of digital service.
 As a virtual bank, it now has the means to engage customers in innovative ways while maintaining a level of reliability that builds and maintains trust.